Can eat out every night in hells kitchen...its all amazing down there for food...wholefoods for your lunch snacks etc

 Just walk all over nyc and explore...do the chelsea markets and do the rail over pass from there which is great...go to the east and west villages walk central park...catch the train to brooklyn....

-Lots to do you will b moving in 3 days almost 4 years ago
+Lots to do you will b moving in 3 days about 4 years ago

 New York, free audio tour from iAudioguide.com